JohnathonNow/runelite-cosmetic-network/README.md

 ![An example of the plugin in action](resources/example.png)

 # Using the plugin
-Once the plugin is enabled, it will query for the costumes of other players and apply them as needed.
+Once the plugin is enabled, it will query for the cosmetic overrides of other players and apply them as needed.

-In order to set your own cosmetics:
+# Setting Your Overrides
-1. Disable the plugin.
+Of course, the plugin would be more or less useless if you couldn't somehow set your own cosmetic overrides.
-2. Equip whatever you want your cosmetic appearance to be.
+Unfortunately, verifying the owner of a RuneScape account from a third party source is difficult.
+To make matters worse, many in the community feel it is important for cosmetic overrides only be settable to items an account has already obtained.
+For these reasons, setting your overrides is a bit more convoluted than it probably deserves to be.

-3. Enter the settings menu of the Cosmetics plugin.
+First, equip all items you want to use as your cosmetic override.
-4. Toggle the `Save Now` option.
+Second, join the `RLCosmetics` Chat Channel.
-5. Turn the plugin back on.
+Next, find a ranked member of the Chat, such as TheArmy (who is usually alching or crafting at the GE), and find them in-game.

-This will save your cosmetics data and will become visible to everyone else using the plugin within five minutes.
+Once you find them, send the message `!cosmetics` in the _Chat Channel_.
+On their end, the plugin will save your cosmetics data, and your overrides will become visible to everyone else using the plugin within five minutes.
+If you disable and re-enable the plugin for yourself it should update almost instantly for you.

 # Layout
 Note that this branch is the branch for the plugin itself.
 The [db](https://github.com/JohnathonNow/runelite-cosmetic-network/tree/db) branch contains the source code for the backend that stores the cosmetics of every player.